Kneysh/save-sust/README.md

 ## How To Play

-Your goal is to survive as long as possible while the survival-time increases.
+Your goal is to survive as long as possible while the survival-time increases and collect as many coins as you can along the way.

 ### Controls

-- `S` at the start screen: begin the game
+- `S` at the start screen or the Save button: begin the game
 - `L` at any menu: quit the game
 - Arrow keys: move the player up, down, left, and right
 - `Space` or `K` during gameplay: pause the game and resume play